takuto-NA/step-standards-explained/docs/faq.md

 ### Q15: Does Ansys Workbench read face names?

-**A: Yes**, it can import them as **Named Selections**.
+**A: Yes**, it can import them as **Named Selections**, but the exact method varies by Ansys version.
-- Ensure the STEP file is exported as **AP242**.
+- Ensure the STEP file is exported as **AP242** (best compatibility).
-- In Ansys Geometry import settings, set "Named Selections" to `On`.
+- In Ansys Geometry import settings (DesignModeler or SpaceClaim), enable "Import Named Selections" or similar option.
-- Use a consistent naming convention in CAD to help Ansys filter the selections.
+- Ansys typically reads `SHAPE_ASPECT` entity names from the STEP file.
+- If names don't appear, verify: (1) AP242 export, (2) Face names were exported, (3) Import settings are correct.

 ---